pratham-mesh/django-notes-app-jenkins/README.md

-# Simple Notes App for TWS Community for Test webhook
+# Simple Notes App for TWS Community for Test webhookss
 This is a simple notes app built with React and Django.

 ## Requirements